-Calculations would also be complicated by caps on the use of harvest tags.
-Magnuson-Stevens Act section 303(A)(c)(5)(D) requires that in developing a LAPP the Council ensure that participants do not acquire an excessive share of the total limited access privileges in the program by establishing a maximum share, expressed as a percentage of the total limited access privilege that a participant can hold, acquire, or use.
-National Standard 4 similarly requires that an allocation of fishing privileges be carried out in such a manner to prevent a particular participant from acquiring an excessive share of such privileges.
-As shares are not used in a harvest tag program, a cap on the use of allocated harvest tags would be required to comply with these mandates.
-Allocation caps are monitored at the individual and collective levels.
-Calculations of annual allocation may have to be recalculated if any individual or collective exceeds the cap or for any changes in ownership of a permit (e.g., change in shareholders within a business that holds a permit).
-Rules for recalculation to ensure no one individually or collectively exceeds the cap would need to be established.
+Usage of allocation is defined as the amount of landings year-to-date in an account plus the remaining allocation in that account on the same day.
+Alternative 1 would not establish a limitation on usage of allocation.
+This alternative would not be consistent with the provisions of the Magnuson-Stevens Act.
+Magnuson-Stevens Act 303(A)(c)(5)(D) requires that in developing a LAPP the Council ensure that participants do not acquire an excessive share of the total limited access privileges in the program by establishing a maximum share, expressed as a percentage of the total limited access privilege that a participant can hold, acquire, or use.
+NS 4 similarly requires that an allocation of fishing privileges be carried out in such a manner to prevent a particular participant from acquiring an excessive share of such privileges.
+A cap or limitation on the landings each vessel or account would help comply with these mandates.